 - Any male or female age 18 or over.

 - A person age 17 with written parental or guardian consent and the older party to the marriage is not more than 2 years older than the younger party.

 Where consent is required, is consent of both parents required?

 Yes, unless the parents are divorced and the sole custody and control is placed in one parent, then only the parent having such sole custody and control shall be required to give the written consent.
 Written consent of an incompetent parent is not required (Attorney General Opinion 49-122).
 All written consents must be acknowledged (notarized).

 Is there a waiting period for issuance of the license?

 Yes.
-There is a three day waiting period provided by the state legislature effective January 1, 1999, if either party is a Florida resident.
-Exceptions: Non-Florida residents with out of state drivers license used as proof of identity, require no waiting period.
+There is a three-day waiting period provided by the state legislature effective January 1, 1999, if either party is a Florida resident.
+Exceptions: Non-Florida residents with out-of-state driver’s licenses used as proof of identity, require no waiting period.
 Florida residents who provide upon making application proof of completion of a 4-hour marriage preparation course provided by an instructor registered with Santa Rosa County, FL, require no waiting period.

 Are blood tests and physical exams required?